Stuwert/save-state/blog-diary-5.md

 1. Get the share state working.
 This ended up being a bit more complex than I imagined as it will require me to figure out how to render modals, maybe.
 2. Add tests.
 Ooof, I let this get out of hand.
 I have old tests for the gameState code, but nothing recent, and nothing for **any** of the components I made.
 Gotta test all those game states, side effects, and renders.
 3. Woof does this game look bad.
 Gotta update it.
 4. Clean up the documentation and write a small article about what I'm trying to do here.
+(Oh also organize the directories)